Skip to contents

 Troubleshoot Warmup And Zero Trades

-Warmup problems are easiest to diagnose by connecting three facts:
+Warmup problems are easiest to diagnose by connecting four facts:

 1. ledgr_feature_contracts(features) tells you how many bars each feature needs before it can produce a usable value.